For a CCB claim to be effective, an individual should:

 An individual using registered care can only be paid in arrears, after lodging a claim.

-Generally the FAO encourages a family to receive their entitlement as a direct credit payment.
+Generally Centrelink encourages a family to receive their entitlement as a direct credit payment.
 If a family is facing special circumstances, however, they can receive their CCB payment by cheque.

 Act reference: FA(Admin)Act section 49G Bank account details or statement to be provided for claims by individuals for child care benefit to be effective